audreyt/democracy3-taiwan-mod/README.md

 ## Installation

-Just copy everything your Democracy 3 folder.
+Just copy everything in this repository into your Democracy 3 folder.

 For Windows users, this will be something like: Program Files (x86)\Democracy 3\